survive-the-century/survive-the-century/book/text/chapter_refugee-crisis-and-resilient-world.md

 ---
-title:
+title: "Refugee crisis + resilient world"
-style:
+style: chapter
 conflict:
 decade:
 economy:
-temperature:
+temperature: 1.6
 ---

-## Refugee crisis + resilient world

 Phew, is it just me, or is it getting pretty hot in here?
+{:.leader-sentence}

 Despite all we’ve done, the world is really starting to feel the effects of climate change.
 2041 is a particularly brutal year: so many disasters happen all at once that many of them don’t even make it onto the front page of your news site.